 - Everyone leaves to do what has been agreed.

 Planning meetings are then repeated until either the child leaves school, or meetings are no longer needed.

 TRANSITION TO THE BIRLEY ACADEMY

-The SENDco from Birley school attends the last planning meeting at Charnock Hall before the pupil leaves, to plan everything that needs to happen and ensure a successful transition to the secondary school.
+The SENDco from Birley Academy attends the last planning meeting at Charnock Hall before the pupil leaves, to plan everything that needs to happen and ensure a successful transition to the secondary school.
 If a pupil is moving on to another secondary school, Charnock Hall’s SENDco will contact their SENDCo to arrange a meeting.